tksundar/IOT/Readme.md

-This repository is created to store my successful experements with various IOT development boards like ESP 8266, ESP32 , Raspberry PI etc
+This repository is created to store my working experiments with various IOT development boards like ESP 8266, ESP32 , Raspberry PI etc